LLNL/Caliper/src/mpi/README.md

 ========================================

 This directory contains the MPI-specific parts of the Caliper runtime system, as well as MPI-based services.
-It will build libcaliper-mpi.